Alessandro-maker/thoughts/public/Exceptions-vs-Results.md

 If your error handling has very low granularity and you have only few (if any) top level error handling code areas throwing exceptions can be the right choice.
 The _auto-stack-climbing_ of thrown exceptions can save you much code and complexity.
 For example a cli that just terminate on error or a ui app that show generic error message (ex.
-"En error occurred.
+"An error occurred.
 Please retry.
 If the problem persists contact us.") are examples of programs that can take advantage from this approach.

 If you want a more granular error management because for example trying to recover and resume normal execution or cleanup inconsistent states, function that return results can be preferable.
 Complex applications or that manage a persistent state (ex.
 DB) usually are in this category.